Last Updated on January 13, 2023 by Bert-Jan Schilthuis-Ihrig

 How Do I Get My Suspended Pinterest Account Back?

 It’s likely that someone from Pinterest will not read all of your help tickets.
 They might not read any of them.
 Yet, you have to submit help tickets until you talk to a human otherwise the suspension will never be lifted.
-Here are some tips for submitting all of those help tickets, and we’ll talk about the exact steps to take in a minute.
+Here are some troubleshooting tips for submitting all of those help tickets, and we’ll talk about the exact steps to take in a minute.

 As you’re corresponding with Pinterest, remember these tips: